jdalton92/ib-trading-bot/README.md

 ib-trading-bot$ python3 -m pip install --user --upgrade "C:/location/to/TWS API/dist/ibapi-9.75.1-py3-none-any.whl"
 ```

-**Note:** the file name version will have to match your downloaded version of the Interactive Brokers API, so change _ibapi-9.75.1_ to your installed version
+**Note:** the file name version will have to match your downloaded version of the Interactive Brokers API, so change _ibapi-9.75.1_ to your downloaded version number

 **7. Start IB Gateway, or TWS, and login**

-**Note:** ensure in your IB Gateway/TWS configuration to [enable API connections](https://interactivebrokers.github.io/tws-api/initial_setup.html#enable_api), and ensure the port is matching the below;
+**Note:** ensure in your IB Gateway/TWS configuration to [enable API connections](https://interactivebrokers.github.io/tws-api/initial_setup.html#enable_api), and ensure the following settings in Configure > API > Settings:

+- Port is matching the below;

 IB Gateway